Dfam-consortium/TETools/README.md

 # Extract RepBase (the .tar.gz file unpacks files into Libraries/)
 $ tar -x -f /work/path/to/RepBaseRepeatMaskerEdition-#######.tar.gz

-# Run RepeatMasker with the -libdir parameter.
-RepeatMasker will detect
+# Run RepeatMasker with the LIBDIR environment variable set.
+RepeatMasker will
-# the addition of RepBase RepeatMasker Edition and rebuild its cached
+# detect the addition of RepBase RepeatMasker Edition and rebuild its cached
 # libraries automatically as needed.
+$ export LIBDIR=/path/to/Libraries
-$ RepeatMasker -libdir ./Libraries genome.fa
+$ RepeatMasker genome.fa
 ```

-In future runs, you only need the `-libdir` parameter to specify the path to
+In future runs you can reuse the same `Libraries/` directory by setting `LIBDIR`
-this same Libraries directory.
-Each time you update RepeatMasker, remember to
+again.
+Each time you update RepeatMasker, including a new version of the TETools
-also re-create your custom Libraries directory if you use one.
+container, you should re-create your custom Libraries directory if you use one.

 ## Building the Container